Updated: 3/6/23 | March 6th, 2023

 - Priority boarding

-- $100 credit for Global Entry, NEXUS, or TSA PreCheck®
+- Up to $100 credit for Global Entry, NEXUS, or TSA PreCheck®

 - 25% back on United inflight purchases